xdapy/xdapy/doc/index.rst

 xdapy
 =====

+Xdapy is the intermediate layer between application and database.
+On the one hand Xdapy knows about the database structure and where the database is located.
-Python framework for object storage
+It manages a Python framework for object storage
 -----------------------------------

 Fork on github: https://github.com/xdapy/xdapy